 Read about one family's experience of taking up a specific genomic test (known as Whole Genome Sequencing) in the hope of receiving a confirmed diagnosis for their daughter's extremely rare disease.

 You can also read another case study, who also took up whole genome sequencing to determine his tumour type.

 Whilst it's not possible for all tests to provide a positive result or diagnosis, when a diagnosis is given it's usually a great relief for parents who can then move on and start to consider, alongside the clinicians, the best next steps for their child.

 We are building a number of patient stories across our GLH which highlight the role genomics has had for them.
 We would love to hear from others who have had a genomic test and who would like to share their story for the benefit of others.
 Please email our Communications Manager on email@example.com if you would discuss sharing your experience.

 Whole genome sequencing

-If you have been offered whole genome sequencing (WGS) as the best test for you, or a family member, patient information together with the forms you will be asked to complete are available for you here.
+If you have been offered whole genome sequencing (WGS) as the best test for you, or a family member, your clinician will give you all the information you need.

 We have developed a number of answers to some commonly asked questions about genomics and genomic testing.
 You can find these here.